PsychicSalad/Password-Generator/README.md

 The deployed page can be accessed at:

 If you wish to view the repository for this project, the GitHub repository can be accessed at:

+## License

+This project uses an MIT license.
+To find out more, please view the license folder.